VladislavKippari/Worldfrontend/README.md

 If error "Could not find module “@angular-devkit/build-angular”"
 >npm i @angular-devkit/build-angular

-* Change variable apiUrl according to your back-end localhost in file:
+* If you have your own localhost port change variable apiUrl  in file:
 >src/environmets/enironments.ts